Articles

 Sleep apnea, a sleep disorder, can also result from an untreated deviated septum.
 This is where a person momentarily stops breathing while sleeping at night.
 The most prevalent kind of sleep apnea, obstructive sleep apnea, occurs when an obstruction in the airway reduces oxygen flow, which also can be caused by a deviated septum.

-These two conditions alone can drastically affect your quality of life, so if you find that you are being impacted to the point of disturbed sleep or regular infections, you may benefit from surgery to correct this.
-For more less severe cases, it may be that you are suitable for non-surgical ultrasonic rhinoplasty, though your surgeon will discuss the possibility of this with you.
+These conditions alone can drastically affect your quality of life, so if you find that you are being impacted to the point of disturbed sleep or regular infections, you may benefit from surgery to correct this.
+For the most severe cases, it may be that you are suitable for surgical ultrasonic rhinoplasty, which leverages the very latest technologies, though your surgeon will discuss the possibility of this with you.

 You can usually ignore a deviated septum if it doesn't impair your ability to breathe or cause frequent sinus infections.
 However, you may want to think about surgery if your deviated septum closes one or both nostrils, making it difficult or impossible to breathe through your nose.
 It is less invasive than a cosmetic rhinoplasty, so your nose's swelling and healing should be simple to manage between you and your surgeon.